-Tell us how you will promote the HAF programme to reach your target audience and encourage booking conversion to attendance (200-word limit) To effectively promote the HAF programme and encourage attendance: Define your target audience demographics.
-Question Utilise tailored communication channels like social media, local groups, and schools etc. 5.1 Develop compelling messaging emphasising HAF's unique benefits, including free nutritious meals and engaging activities.
-Collaborate with local partners to broaden outreach.
-Support families with digital access, language, and other barriers to sign up.
+Tell us how you will promote the HAF programme to reach your target audience and encourage booking conversion to attendance (Select all that apply and provide examples.
+Evidence of your marketing selection will be reviewed prior to and during delivery.
+200-word limit) Website & Social School Partnerships & П П Community Outreach Direct Messaging $\Box$ Media Campaigns Promotion Word-of-Mouth & Phone & In-Person Taster Sessions and Local Press and Radio Parent Ambassadors Open Days Support Multi-Language Distribute flyers in П HAF Takeovers П П Inclusive Marketing П Support/ Promotion Public Spaces Parent Support Specialist Outreach In-Person Enrolment Local Food Banks & $\Box$ via SENCOs Networks Events/Sessions Support Services Question Youth Outreach & Community & Faith Reminder System & Π Other 5.1 Targeted Follow-Ups Groups Engagement Activities To effectively promote the HAF programme and encourage attendance: Define your target audience demographics.
+Utilise tailored communication channels like social media, local groups, and schools etc. Develop compelling messaging emphasising HAF's unique benefits, including free nutritious meals and engaging activities.
+Collaborate with local partners to broaden outreach. • Support families with digital access, language, and other barriers to sign up.
 Utilise testimonials and success stories to encourage new sign-ups.
-Question Could the planned activities be unsuitable for certain individuals? if yes, please 5.2 provide details.
+Question Could the planned activities be unsuitable for certain individuals?
+If yes, please 5.2 provide details.
 Booking Instructions Please provide clear booking instructions, use this section to outline any specific requirements.
 For example, children are required to wear certain clothing or footwear.
-Parents/carers should complete an additional booking form by a specified deadline (please include a link if applicable).
+Question Parents/carers should complete an additional booking form by a specified deadline (please 5.3 include a link if applicable).
 Furthermore, specify any requirements, such as age limits or eligibility (e.g., Children with HAF codes only).
-Question 5.3 Booking Contact Phone Number: This will be used for any inquiries parents may have regarding activity bookings.
-Email: This will be used for any inquiries parents may have regarding activity bookings.
-Website: This link will be added to your page.
-Facebook (if applicable): This link will be added to your page.
-Twitter (if applicable): This link will be added to your page.
-Question 5.4 Instagram (if applicable): This link will be added to your page.
 Please submit three testimonials from parents or children.
-If there's a pre-existing page on the HAF website with testimonials, enter "N/A".
-Please complete if you wish to update or replace the testimonials on your HAF page Question 5.5 We may add or change information to help make your page consistent, and appeal to parents. please let us know if you agree to this
+Question If there's a pre-existing page on the HAF website with testimonials, enter "N/A".
+Please 5.4 complete if you wish to update or replace the testimonials on your HAF page.
+Question We may add or change information to help make your page consistent, and appeal to 5.5 parents.
+Please let us know if you agree to this.